7 Important Tips on Business Etiquette in Argentina

-As in most Latin American countries, foreign investment in Argentina involves adhering to business etiquette like that observed in neighboring nations.
+As in most Latin American countries, company formation in Argentina involves understanding the business culture.
 Common factors such as flexible hours and the importance of fostering close relationships before engaging in business transactions resonate across many Latin American cultures.
-However, there are unique characteristics for doing business in Argentina that set it apart from its regional counterparts.
+However, the business etiquette in Argentina has its own particularities such as business card usage.

 Argentinian Business Etiquette: 7 rules to keep in mind